Porolissum: Excavations

-Temple of Liber Pater
+Structure and layout

+The fort of Pomet hill

+The first fort on Pomet hill is one of the largest camps (226 x 294 m) in Dacia first built with earth ramparts and rebuilt in stone during Hadrian-Antoninus Pius period.
+Inscriptions discovered at the gates testify to the rebuilding of the camp under Caracalla (r.198 to 217 AD), and to the hasty rebuilding again under Gallienus (253 to 268).
+The walls are 1.5 m thick and have two ditches.

+The fort's principal gates had round-fronted towers.

+The fort of Citera hill

+700 m northeast on Citera hill is another smaller fort (67 x 101 m) also first built of earth and later rebuilt in stone.
+The gates have squared towers at every corner projecting from the interior wall with trapezoidal towers inside.
+There is an inner and outer ditch.

+Amphitheatre

+The amphitheatre, with 5000-5500 seats, was built as a wood structure during the reign of Hadrian.
+In 157 AD it was rebuilt in stone.

-Temple of Nemesis
+Sanctuary of Nemesis

 Nemesis was the goddess of justice, fortune and destiny.
 It was believed that she influenced the fate of those who were frequently faced with death and danger, so she was worshipped especially by soldiers and gladiators.
-Thus, the goddess was closely linked to the world of amphitheaters.
-Places of worship dedicated to her are near amphitheaters or even embedded in the building.
+Thus, the goddess was closely linked to the world of amphitheatres.
+Places of worship dedicated to her are near amphitheatres or even embedded in the building.
 The sanctuary of Porolissum was built in the late 2nd century or in the beginning of the 3rd century AD.
 Probably it was also a place of worship of other deities which were linked in one way or another to amphitheatre activities, especially animal fighting (venatio), such as Liber Pater: god of vegetation and vines, or Silvanus: protector god of forests, pastures and wild animals.

-Amphitheater

-The amphitheater was built as a wood structure during the reign of Hadrian.
-Later, in 157 AD, it has been rebuilt in stone.